We Watched the OpenClaw Hype. Then We Built OpenAstra.

 - Full auditability of every agent action

-These aren't features OpenClaw is missing — they're outside its design intent.
+These aren't features OpenClaw is missing.
+They're outside its design intent.

 What We Actually Needed